era5mx/burgerCode/README.md

 If you find any bug, and a fix for that bug, please leave a comment on the github page for this project and i will push the change into the master branch.

+### Installing this application is fairly easy, just follow these steps:
+****

+1. Download the latest version with git (`git clone https://github.com/era5mx/burgerCode.git`)

+2. Import/load burgercode_fini.sql into your mysql database.
+This should set up the basic structure of the database system.

+3. Modify the admin/database.php and change the variables to match your host, port, database name, username and passwords.

+4. Modify the includes/config.php and define the application configuration.

+5. Good luck!